 Azusa Pacific University, is a private, evangelical Christian university with more than 100 degree programs.
-The College offers students from all walks of life affordable, online academic programs that integrate faith and knowledge.
-Built upon a broad foundation of liberal arts and a Christian worldview, UC strives to educate the whole person, giving meaning and purpose to the skills and knowledge they gain through their studies—preparing them to make a difference in the world.
+The University offers students from all walks of life affordable, online academic programs that integrate faith and knowledge.
+Built upon a broad foundation of liberal arts and a Christian worldview, APU strives to educate the whole person, giving meaning and purpose to the skills and knowledge they gain through their studies---preparing them to make a difference in the world.

 The main campus is situated in a suburb of Los Angeles, which provides a diverse and fertile ministry field, where sports and recreation can be great tools of outreach.

-University College—one of the largest Christian universities in the nation, with an enrollment nearing 10,000 students—also maintains seven regional centers throughout southern California.
+Azusa Pacific University---one of the largest Christian universities in the nation, with an enrollment nearing 10,000 students---also maintains seven regional centers throughout southern California.

 Students take courses concerning physical health and functioning, such as Acute Care of Injury and Illness, which also satisfies the requirements for an American Red Cross certification upon completion.